 The Corporation has considered the principal risks for the next 12 months from the date of issue of these statements.
-For 2022-23, student recruitment has remained similar to 2021-22 and the Corporation sees no reason why there would be a decline in student recruitment for the next academic year starting in 2023-24.
+For 2023-24, student recruitment has remained similar to 2022-23 and the Corporation sees no reason why there would be a decline in student recruitment for the next academic year starting in 2024-25.

-A small surplus is planned for the next three years and a detailed cashflow been produced which shows the College has sufficient cash to meet its debts as they fall due.
-The amount due to the ESFA shown as a long-term creditor of £23m is supported by a repayment agreement and will not be called in for three years unless the development of the estate enables this to be repaid sooner.
-The Barclays loan has covenants which are planned to be met with repayments falling due until 2031.
+A small surplus is planned for the next two years and a detailed cashflow forecast been produced which shows the College has sufficient cash to meet its debts as they fall due.
+The amount due to the ESFA shown as a long-term creditor of £23.1m is supported by a repayment agreement. £5m has been scheduled for repayment over 25 years with an interest charged at 2.4% p.a., the remainder will not be called in for two years unless the development of the estate enables this to be repaid sooner.
+The Barclays Bank loan has covenants which are planned to be met with repayments until 2031.

 The College will be impacted by inflationary increases as well as increased pressures on staff costs and recruitment of staff particularly considering its location and high cost of living.
-In addition, the College's specialist areas of curriculum (such as construction and engineering) require specialist staff that are in high demand both in the FE and private sector.
+In addition, the

+College's specialist areas of curriculum (such as construction and engineering) require specialist staff that are in high demand both in the FE and private sector.

 The Corporation has carried out an assessment of the key risks facing the College, which includes solvency and liquidity risks.
-The College's financial position has improved with an operating profit being returned and a reduction in the overall deficit.
-The College is participating in supported FEC intervention and is planning to increase the efficiency of its curriculum and estate.
+The College's financial position has suffered an operating deficit in the 2022-23 financial year, but improvements initiated in the planning for 2024-25 has potentially delivered the financial efficiencies required to make the financial correction and which should be secure for the longer term.
+The College is participating in and supported FEC intervention and is planning to increase the efficiency of its curriculum and estate.